Travel Blog

 • The Sacred Kailash Kora:

-The Mount Kailash kora typically spans three days of walking at high altitude.
+The Mount Kailash kora trek typically spans three days of walking at high altitude.
 Each step is steeped in spirituality—pilgrims from all over Asia circle the mountain, chanting prayers and leaving offerings.
 Prayer flags flutter in the wind, and monasteries along the route serve as respite points.
 Completing the kora is both physically challenging and spiritually rewarding, culminating in a sense of achievement and deeper understanding of Tibetan faith.

 Detailed Outline of the 15-Day Journey